ursusworks/libnxbox/README.md

 - Needs to run in title mode, will crash with applet mode.
 - If you just run the NRO without creating a forwarder, you will need to have an Xbox that is set up for remote streaming.
 If you have multiple Xbox's tied to your account, you are in untested waters.
 Please create a issue with logs
 - There is no implementation to show a queue status yet.
 So if you are running Fortnite with a free account, you're in for a bad time.
 It will just remain on the Xbox logo pulse, untill the stream is ready, with no feedback on how long the wait time is.
 - This doesn't circumvent any official limitations: If xCloud is not available in your country, this wont help.
 You will not get any higher bitrates than your subscription allows.
+It will not enable you to run "Stream your own" games that you don't own.
+Like Assassin's Creed Shadows, Arc Raiders or Marathon.

 ## Launching Home streaming (Stream from your own console)
 Just launch the .nro in title mode.
 It will discover your console, in the same way that xbox.com/play does.